wasmerio/wasmer.io/_posts/happiness-for-success-embracing-failure.md

 The next day, when we passed the checkout, Syrus said to me:

-–I've had an idea for broken cups.
-Let’s keep them!
+> "–I've had an idea for broken cups.
+Let’s keep them!"
-More or less by telepathy, I guessed what he was thinking:
+> More or less by telepathy, I guessed what he was thinking:
-–Are we going to make Kintsugi?!
+> "–Are we going to make Kintsugi?!"

 Effectively.
 We had the mentality, the opportunity and a lot of broken cups.
 I had been in a workshop that very well explained the philosophy underlying this Japanese art of recomposing ceramic pieces with resin and gold dust